ksator/junos-automation-with-stackstorm/README.md

 ## About the napalm pack
 StackStorm pack for working with network devices using the NAPALM python library.
 source code: https://github.com/StackStorm-Exchange/stackstorm-napalm
+It is available on [StackStorm Exchange](https://exchange.stackstorm.org/)

 All Python dependencies are included in [requirements.txt](https://github.com/StackStorm-Exchange/stackstorm-napalm/blob/master/requirements.txt).
 These python libraries will be installed (in a virtualenv) when you will install the pack using st2 pack install.

 ## napalm pack installation
 to get help with the `st2 pack` command, run this command: